Serhiy Starenkyi

-Serhiy Starenkyi (Сергій Миколайович Старенький; born 20 September 1984) is a Ukrainian professional footballer who plays as a midfielder for Dinaz Vyshhorod.
+Serhiy Mykolayovych Starenkyi (Сергій Миколайович Старенький; born 20 September 1984) is a Ukrainian professional footballer who plays as a midfielder.

 Career

 Starenkyi is a product of the youth systems of Chaika Vyshhorod and Dinaz Vyshhorod.

 Desna Chernihiv

 On 23 June 2018 he signed with Desna Chernihiv.
 In his third season with the club, he helped them qualify for the Europa League third qualifying round for the first time.

 Dinaz Vyshhorod

 On 16 January 2021, Starenkyi signed for Dinaz Vyshhorod in the Ukrainian Second League.
 On 19 March, he made his league debut for the club against Chaika.
 On 22 May, he scored his first goal for the club against Karpaty Lviv.

 In January 2022, while still under contract as a player, he became the director of the club.
+On June 2025, he retired as professional football.

+Outside of professional football

+On 15 June 2025, on the occasion of the 65th anniversary of the foundation of Desna Chernihiv, he accepted to be part in the match of Desna Chernihiv stars against the football stars of the Chernihiv's region at the Chernihiv Arena, with the specific goal of raising 1,000,000 hryvnias to support the public organization EVUM, which has been working with children with cancer for over 12 years.